MicrosoftDocs/win32/desktop-src/xaudio2/how-to--use-source-voice-callbacks.md

 ---
-Description: 'When you create a source voice, you can pass a structure to it that defines callbacks for certain audio events.
-You can use these callbacks to perform actions or to signal other code.' ms.assetid: '0bace0c5-9171-efd8-9a38-2c2b3452f73f'
+Description: When you create a source voice, you can pass a structure to it that defines callbacks for certain audio events.
+You can use these callbacks to perform actions or to signal other code. ms.assetid: 0bace0c5-9171-efd8-9a38-2c2b3452f73f
-title: 'How to: Use Source Voice Callbacks'
+title: How to Use Source Voice Callbacks ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # How to: Use Source Voice Callbacks

 When you create a source voice, you can pass a structure to it that defines callbacks for certain audio events.
 You can use these callbacks to perform actions or to signal other code.

-1. Create a class that inherits from the [**IXAudio2VoiceCallback**](ixaudio2voicecallback.md) interface.
+1. Create a class that inherits from the [**IXAudio2VoiceCallback**](/windows/win32/xaudio2/nn-xaudio2-ixaudio2voicecallback?branch=master) interface.
 All member functions of **IXAudio2VoiceCallback** are purely virtual, and must be defined.
 The only function of interest in this example is [**OnStreamEnd**](ixaudio2voicecallback-interface-onstreamend.md).
 Therefore, the rest of the functions are stubs.
 The **OnStreamEnd** function triggers an event that indicates the sound is done playing.

     ```
     class VoiceCallback : public IXAudio2VoiceCallback